YU-MITC/moodle-local_yumymedia/README.md

 Change log of YU Kaltura Media Gallery
 ------

+Version 1.4.0R3

+* fixed some statements in renderer.php, and yumymedia.php, in order to resolve an issue about search keyword handling.

 Version 1.4.0R2

 * fixed video codec selection scheme in modulerecorder.js and webcamuploader.js, in order to support the recent versions of Mozilla Firefox.